gaetbout/StarkWhaleAlert/README.md

 Strict minimum to work with

 ## TODO
+- Have a DB with a correspondancy wallet address <==> to acutal (like binance, starkgate, etc etc)
+- Could be extended to catch Bridging events too
 - Could make a better way to store token list with check that all is valid
-- Could be extended to catch Bridging events too